 Please refer to our Possession of Drugs For Sale page for more information on these charges and possible range of sentences

-The Criminal Trial Lawyers at DM Cantor take pride in knowing more about the defense of Possession or Use of a Dangerous Drugs than prosecutors and police officers.
+The Criminal Trial Lawyers at DM Cantor take pride in knowing more about the defense of Possession or Use of a Dangerous or Narcotic Drugs than prosecutors and police officers.
 Some possible defenses are:

 - The Accused Did Not Knowingly Possess Any Drugs